RichardPalotai/University-Assignments/README.md

 C programming:
   1. Open a terminal and navigate into the folder
-  2. To run the projects:
+  2. To run the projects:<br>
-     a. for SpiralMatrix project enter this: "gcc g4jd80.c" and then "./a.out" into the terminal to run the project <br>
+     a. for SpiralMatrix project enter this: "gcc g4jd80.c" and then "./a.out" into the terminal to run the project<br>
      b. for EasterBuny project enter this: "gcc husvet_v2.0.c -o husvet.out" and then "./husvet.out" into the terminal to run the project

 C# programming: